collapsed-stacks/startups/questions/1/is-my-llc-required-to-have-a-registered-agent.md

 - posted by: [TJC](https://stackexchange.com/users/1600285/tjc) on 2014-07-30
 - score: 10

-<p>A registered agent is only required when you do not have an address in the state you are filing in, OR if you do not want to receive legal documents at your home address.</p>
+A registered agent is only required when you do not have an address in the state you are filing in, OR if you do not want to receive legal documents at your home address.

-<p>My internet company has a RA in Delaware because our offices are in MA but we are registered as a Delaware C-Corp. </p>
+My internet company has a RA in Delaware because our offices are in MA but we are registered as a Delaware C-Corp.

 ## Answer 300